-Distribution: Chiefly east of the Cascades in Washington; southern British Columbia south to Washington, east to Idaho.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; southern British Columbia to Washington, east to Idaho.

 Habitat: Deeper soil in low to mid-elevations of open, dry areas, and under Ponderosa pine.